Bounding the number of graph refinements for Brill-Noether existence: Further discussion

 \tikzset{every picture/.style={line width=0.75pt}}

-The dual graph of such an admissible cover $f \colon X_0' \to Y_0$ is depicted in Figure~\ref{fig2} (it has no ramification over the nodes and otherwise only simple ramification points).
-Also depicted is a metric structure on the graphs that gives a tropical admissible cover $\Gamma \to \Sigma$, which encodes some information about possible smoothings (see \cite{ABBRI} and \cite{CMR}).
+Let us recall, how this admissible cover gives rise to a $g_5^1$ on a smooth curve that specializes to the $\mathfrak g_5^1$ on $G^{(2)}$.
 Let $p \in Y_0$ be a smooth point lying on the irreducible component of $Y_0$ corresponding to the vertex $v$.
-The underlying graph of $\Gamma$ depicted in Figure~\ref{fig2} can be obtained from $G^{(1)}$ by successively adding either a vertex in an edge or a vertex together with one adjacent edge.
-Let $\pi \colon X_0' \to X_0$ denote the map, which successively contracts the components of $X_0'$ corresponding to these added vertices.
-The curve $X_0$ hence has dual graph $G^{(1)}$.
+The underlying graph of $\Gamma$ depicted in Figure~\ref{fig2} can be obtained from $G^{(2)}$ by successively adding either a vertex in an edge or a vertex together with one adjacent edge.
+Let $\pi \colon X_0 \to X_0^{(2)}$ denote the map, which contracts the components of $X_0$ corresponding to these added vertices.
+The curve $ X_0^{(2)}$ hence has dual graph $G^{(2)}$.